forcedotcom/sfdx-core/messages/encryption.md

 # macKeychainOutOfSync

 We’ve encountered an error with the Mac keychain being out of sync with your `sfdx` credentials.
 To fix the problem, sync your credentials by authenticating into your org again using the auth commands.

+# v1CryptoWithV2KeyWarning

+The SF_CRYPTO_V2 environment variable was set to "false" but a v2 crypto key was detected. v1 crypto can only be used with a v1 key.
+Unset the SF_CRYPTO_V2 environment variable.

+# v2CryptoWithV1KeyWarning

+SF_CRYPTO_V2 was set to "true" but a v1 crypto key was detected. v2 crypto can only be used with a v2 key.
+To generate a v2 key:

+1. Logout of all orgs: `sf org logout --all`
+2. Delete the sfdx keychain entry (account: local, service: sfdx).
+If `SF_USE_GENERIC_UNIX_KEYCHAIN=true` env var is set, you can delete the `key.json` file.
+3. Set `SF_CRYPTO_V2=true` env var.
+4. Re-Authenticate with your orgs using the CLI org login commands.